Record of the Month – April

 For Collectors

 Pressings of De-Loused in the Comatorium have become increasingly sought after, especially well-preserved copies.
+For collectors, it represents:

-a landmark debut
+A landmark debut

-a unique sound
+A unique sound

-a record that stands apart from the mainstream
+A record that stands apart from the mainstream

 Final Thoughts